baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/results.md

-# Results file
+# Response capture

 ## Location

-When the user first logs in to the Image Quizzer, a results file is created with the same name as the original file.
-This file is placed in the User/Username folder that gets created on the first login.
+When the user first logs in to the Image Quizzer, a response XML file is created with the same name as the original master XML file.
+This file is placed in the Users/Username folder that gets created on the first login.

 For example, *Observer1* has logged in to run the *ObserverContouringStudy* quiz.